I wrote a book, so why isn’t it selling?

-You wrote a book and it took a long time.
-For those authors new to self-publishing, the next step can be daunting – trying to attract readers willing to pay good money to buy your book.
+You wrote a book, and it took a long time.
+For those authors new to self-publishing, the next step can be daunting – trying to attract readers willing to pay good money to buy and read your book.

 But first, they have to be able to find your book.
 One of the most frequent questions I’m asked by newly self-published authors is, “why isn’t my book selling?”

-The following statistics tell a story.
+The following statistics tell a story

-300,000 books were published in the U.S. 2003.
+300,000 books were published in the U.S. in 2003.

 411,422 books were published in the U.S. in 2007.

-1,052,803 books were published in the U.S. 2009.
+1,052,803 books were published in the U.S. in 2009.

 Approximately 3,000,000 books were published in the U.S. in 2011.

-Since then, well, why bother counting?
+Since then, well, why bother to continue counting?

-With these numbers, it’s easy to see where one new book sits.
-Lost in a huge crowd.
+With these ever-increasing numbers of published books, it’s easy to see where one new book sits.

-Selling books is not easy.
+Selling books is not easy

 For a writer new to self-publishing, there is going to be a lot of hard work ahead; just to get noticed.

 So what can you do to get some attention?

-First, write a damn good book.
+First, write a very good book

-Yes, we all love our own books, but you really need to know if other people will love your book enough to buy it.
+Yes, we all love our own books.
+But you really need to know if someone else, other than your mother, will love your book enough to buy it.

 Does your title create interest?

 Research your book title before you make the final decision because your future book sales will depend heavily on the interest generated by your title.
-It’s the first point in hooking a reader, so take your time.

 Does your cover attract attention?

-Does your cover look amateurish?
-Look at your book cover as a thumbnail size image.
-Is it attention grabbing or a fuzzy little box?
-Ask other people for their opinion and value their feedback.
+Look at your book cover as a thumbnail-size image.
+Is it attention-grabbing or a fuzzy little box?

 Does anyone know your name?

-Yes, it’s slow going and hard work, but nothing is going to come easy in a crowd of over fifteen million new books.
+Yes, it’s slow going and hard work, but nothing is going to come easy in a crowd of millions of new books.

-Don’t fill your social media streams with posts about the kids, the dog or details about your headache or hangover.
+Don’t fill your social media streams with posts about the kids, the dog, or details about your headache or hangover.

 Build a professional image of yourself by using personal accounts for chatting with your friends and family.

-Be patient and don’t give up after three months.
+Be patient, and don’t give up after three months

 If you are expecting instant success through self-publishing, I would suggest trying something else.
 It’s just not going to happen.

 There are almost no overnight success stories anymore, so be prepared to be in publishing for the long haul.

-Set yourself realistic goals.
+Set realistic goals

 The average royalties earned by self-published authors is less than $500 per year, so don’t even think about getting rich quickly.

 Market your book.
-Don’t try to sell it.
+Don’t try to sell it

 Let’s face it; you don’t like getting ‘Check out my book‘ or ‘Buy my book‘ messages, so why would anyone else react differently to you?

-Guide your followers towards you, your books and your blog and or website.
-Don’t simply repeatedly post your Kindle sales page, as this will only serve to drive potential book buyers away from you, not towards you.
+This will only serve to drive potential book buyers away from you, not toward you.

-Don’t pay for what you can do yourself.
+Don’t pay for what you can do yourself

 There are many ways to waste a lot of money when it comes to self-publishing and marketing books and ebooks.

 Yes, you will have to invest as in any business, but be very wary.
-Avoid vanity publishers in particular.
-They offer nothing for an awful lot of money.
+Avoid vanity publishers, in particular.

-However, you will need to invest a little money in quality book covers, perhaps a professional proofreader, or an editor if your budget allows.
+However, you will need to invest a little money in quality book covers, perhaps a professional proofreader or an editor if your budget allows.

-Write better, and better.
+Write better and better

-With each book you write, you will improve.
-So if you truly want to be a writer who will be noticed, keep writing, improving and learning.
+If you truly want to be an author who will be noticed, keep writing, improving, and learning.

-Most importantly, don’t ever give up on your dream!
+Most importantly, don’t ever give up on your dream.